 With so many hills in New Zealand, it would take us forever to get anywhere without bridges.
 We really take those structures for granted!
 From the lost Bridge to Nowhere stuck in the middle of Whanganui rainforest to the super busy 1km-long Auckland Bridge, there are certain bridges definitely worth stopping by for a quick Kodak moment.
 With that in mind, here are some of the most scenic bridges in New Zealand!

 1. Te Matau Pohe Bridge

 Meaning the “fishhook of Pohe” in Maori, the bridge was designed by New Zealand firm Knight Architect.
 See this bridge in Whangarei, the hub of the Northland region.
-For more things to do in Whangarei, see Whangarei Guide for Backpackers.
+For more things to do in Whangarei, see The Complete Guide to Whangarei.